LPDI-EPFL/masif_seed/README.md

 Currently, the slowest step in MaSIF-seed is the precomputation of features.
 A branch is available in this repository that is signficantly faster in precomputations, bringing down the computation for a large protein from a minute or two to a few seconds.
 You are welcome to experiment with this version.
 The main changes to the fast version are in the replacement of multi-dimensional scaling for patch radial coordinates (the slowest step in precomputation) with radial coordinates computed directly with Dijkstra.

 MaSIF-seed uses a large amount of temporary storage for the patch decomposition, but most of it is not necessary to keep after computing fingerprints.

+## Design of novel protein binders

+To apply MaSIF-seed to the design of PPIs, we provide an example [Jupyter notebook](main/scripts/masif_seed_pdl1.ipynb) that demonstrates how to design a binder gainst PD-L1 using non-helical fragments.
+A description of the Rosetta scripts used during design can be found [here](main/rosetta_scripts/README.md).

 ## License